-Health Plan of San Joaquin serves people who qualify for Medi-Cal.
-Health Plan of San Joaquin members do not have to pay for covered services.
+L.A.
+Care Health Plan serves people who qualify for Medi-Cal.
+L.A.
+Care Health Plan members do not have to pay for covered services.
 You will not have premiums or deductibles.
 For a list of covered services, see Chapter 4 ("Benefits and services").